-2. Extended Benefits.
+- 2. Extended Benefits.
 An employee who becomes totally disabled before age 70 shall be eligible for the extended benefit provisions of the life insurance policy until age 70.
-Employees who were disabled prior to July 1, 1983, and who have continuously received benefits shall continue to receive such benefits under the terms of the policy in effect prior to July 1, 1983.
+Employees who were disabled prior to July 1, 1983, and who have continuously received benefits shall continue to receive such benefits under the terms of the policy in effect prior to July 1, 1983. - 2.3.
+Procurement.
+A life insurance Request for Proposal (RFP) may be issued during the term of this labor agreement Plan.
+This RFP may result in changes to the current life insurance benefit.
+The Joint Labor Management Committee on Health Plans (JLM) will participate in the life insurance RFP process and the JLM must agree to changes that modify the life insurance provisions from status quo benefits levels

-For additional information on life coverage go to: https://web1.lifebenefits.com/grppd/MN006077/StateMinn1.do
+For additional information on life coverage go to: https://web1.lifebenefits.com/content/lifebenefits/home/en.html